uio-latex/phduio-article-based/README.md

 A blank page is inserted if this does not occur naturally.

 9. **Why is some text missing from included articlces?**
 This issue occurs if the fonts in the article PDF are not embedded.
-You can force the inclusion of all fonts from the PDF by setting `\pdfinclusioncopyfonts = 1`.
+You must ensure that all fonts in article PDF are available.
+The inclusion of all fonts from the PDF can be forced by setting `\pdfinclusioncopyfonts = 1`.
 Note that this will increase the file size of your thesis.

 ## Contact information
 If you need further assistance with the template,